GeekGurusUnion/221-PA5/README.md

 - Open a terminal and run `git --version` and `gh --version` to ensure both were installed successfully

 _(From here on you should be in the correct working directory)_
-- Run `make setup U="username"` where username is your github username, select `HTTPS` and `open in browser` where asked.
+- `make setup U="username"` where username is your github username, select `HTTPS` and `open in browser` where asked.
-- Run `make commit M="your message"` to commit & push your changes to your forked repository.
+- `make commit M="your message"` to commit & push your changes to your forked repository.
 - You then create a pull request on Github.com or Github Desktop from your forked repository ("Contribute" or simply "Pull requests").

 For a start try adding your email address to the Readme file in your IDE, then commit and pull-request it to see if everything works.

-## Get the latest contents
+### Get the latest contents
 Everytime you open your IDE, you can run `make sync`.
 This will sync all the files from Github onto your computer.

 ## Make doesn't work